 An ambiguous EL name exists in an EL expression when an EL name resolves to multiple beans.
 When an ambiguous EL name exists, the container attempts to resolve the ambiguity.
-If any of the beans are alternatives, the container eliminates all beans that are not alternatives.
+If any of the beans are alternatives, the container eliminates all beans that are not alternatives, except for producer methods and fields of beans that are alternatives.
 If there is exactly one bean remaining, the container will select this bean, and the ambiguous EL name is called resolvable.